woman asking how do I know if I’m in menopause

 • Pregnancy.

-• Health conditions like PCOS, hypothyroidism, hyperthyroidism, celiac disease, or diabetes.
+• Health conditions like PCOS, thyroid disorders, celiac disease, or diabetes.

 Join the conversation and share your thoughts.